 What Sellers Should Know About eBay's Shopping Cart

-eBay integrated auction payments and Buy It Now payments into the shopping cart with its release so no changes need to be made to your selling practices in order to be "shopping cart ready."
-There are, however, some things that sellers should know about the shopping cart.
+Notably, eBay has integrated auction payments and Buy It Now payments into the shopping cart with its release, so no changes need to be made to your selling practices to be "shopping cart ready."
+There are, however, some things that sellers should know about the shopping cart:

-There is no way to opt out of the shopping cart feature as a seller; all of your listings (apart from those in categories for which the cart doesn't make sense, like real estate and motor vehicles) will automatically function with eBay's shopping cart system as described above.
+- You can't opt out: There is no way to opt out of the shopping cart feature as a seller.
+All of your listings (apart from those in categories for which the cart doesn't make sense, like real estate and motor vehicles) will automatically function with eBay's shopping cart system as described above.

 The Bottom Line

 In general, eBay's shopping cart is easy to follow and gives another option for buyers who might not be ready to commit to an item right away.
 It makes changes and updates to the shopping cart occasionally, so when in doubt, check with eBay to make sure the information you have is the most up-to-date.